-Tom Loker recently retired after serving as the Chief Operating Officer of Ramsell Holding Corporation for 7 years.
-Prior to joining Ramsell, Mr. Loker was the founder and senior partner of Wild Tiger Holding Company and Thomas Loker Consulting.
+Tom Loker recently took a break to write a new book and to speak and mentor young entrepreneurs in the healthcare and tech space, after serving as the Chief Operating Officer of a public health care company for 7 year focused on systems to cost effectivly and efficatiously serve the needs of underserved populations.
+Prior to that period, Mr. Loker was the founder and senior partner of Wild Tiger Holding Company and Thomas Loker Consulting.
 Serving companies from incubators to iron lungs.

 Tom is an active member of the Board of Directors of a number of companies ranging from health care to technology, from sanitary and wastewater to robotics.
-He is always ready to expand his board activities.
+He is a Senior Advisor to Venture-Med - an angle invstement community.
+He is also continuing to advise and mentor startup companies and entrepreneurs.
+He is always ready to expand his mentoring, consulting and board activities.

 "Tom is one of those people you go to to find out the things you don't know.
 An avid reader and perpetual student, he has either read about it or experienced it.
 And if he hasn't, he can rapidly either get you the answer or direct you to where to go to find it."